-The Declaration of Candidacy will be available at the start of the candidate filing period, which begins on November 12, 2019, and must be filed by 5 p.m., December 6, 2019.
+The Declaration of Candidacy will be available at the start of the candidate filing period, which begins on July 13, 2020, and an original copy with a wet signature must be delivered to the Registrar of Voters office by 5 p.m., August 7, 2020.
 Once filed with the Registrar of Voters, the Declaration of Candidacy becomes a public record and is available for viewing by the public upon request.